erlang/docker-erlang-otp/README.md

 ### Design

-1. the standard variant `erlang:23` and `erlang:22` builds from source code, based on [`buildpack-deps:buster`](https://hub.docker.com/_/buildpack-deps/); (releases before `erlang:22` builds using [`buildpack-deps:stretch`](https://hub.docker.com/_/buildpack-deps/)) it covered gcc compiler and some popular -dev packages, for those erlang port drivers written in C; while it doesn't have java compiler so jinterface doesn't compile, assuming demand to write java code for erlang applications is low;
+1. the standard variant `erlang:23` and `erlang:22` builds from source code, based on [`buildpack-deps:buster`](https://hub.docker.com/_/buildpack-deps/); (releases before `erlang:22` builds using [`buildpack-deps:stretch`](https://hub.docker.com/_/buildpack-deps/))
+   `erlang:23.1` and later contains documentation that can be accessed in the shell it covered gcc compiler and some popular -dev packages, for those erlang port drivers written in C; while it doesn't have java compiler so jinterface doesn't compile, assuming demand to write java code for erlang applications is low;
 3. the slim version is built from `debian:buster` install building tools (compilers & -dev packages) on the fly and uninstall after compilation finished, to shrink image size;
 4. the alpine version is built from last alpine stable image, install building tools (compilers & -dev packages) on the fly and uninstall after compilation finished, also removed src/\*.erl include/\*.hrl / all docs (include man info) / examples / static archives / build and unittest tools, and strip the ELF binaries, to get a really slim image, ideally smaller than 20MB;